ybrid/player-interaction/README.md

 ### create-session

-> In future releases clients have to authentcate with a **token**.
+> In future releases clients have to authenticate with a **token**.
 This allows to exchange even secret data,
 > like ad insertion points or others.
 Therefore, a token based on a secret has to be created by the client
 > each time it want's to create a new session.
 That means, a serverside generated uuid will become
 > unnecessary.